How To Claim On Your Travel Insurance Policy

 Even if you are blessed with the luck of the Irish, the reassurance a good travel insurance policy can give you could be worth its weight in gold should you find yourself baggage-less in the airport in Abu Dhabi, or taking a trip to the local hospital after being stung by a jellyfish on a beach on the Gold Coast.

-There are a few things you can do to make the process as smooth as possible, if regrettably you have to make a claim.
+If you are wondering how to make a travel insurance claim, there are a few things you can do to make the process as smooth as possible.

 Before you leave